MikeW-gc/Quenya-SMT/README.md

 A Quenya-English statistical machine translator trained on the parallel corpora : both the new testament and the old testament.(link: https://folk.uib.no/hnohf/nqnt.htm)

 # Method
-same as working with other languages with Moses
+same as working with other languages with Moses, a more specific demonstration is included in the Code.ipynb file.

 # Result
 Evaluation result using bleu